Professional service: PC member for ITCS'13, FOCS'14, CCC'15.

-One important part of this field is the study of non-standard proof systems, which incorporate features like interaction with provers, probabilistic verification, and the manipulation of quantum states.
+Another major strand in complexity theory is the study of non-standard proof systems, which incorporate features like interaction with provers, probabilistic verification, and the manipulation of quantum states.
 These brain-bending proofs are surprisingly powerful, and I've helped to further illuminate their power.

-Another theme that fascinates me is joint computation---the common situation in which we have multiple computational tasks to perform simultaneously.
+Yet another theme that fascinates me is joint computation---the common situation in which we have multiple computational tasks to perform simultaneously.
 When can we cleverly combine computations to make them more efficient and reliable?
 Much of my work aims at better understanding the possibility and also the limits of such "computational synergies."

 Outside of complexity theory, I've worked on problems in prediction and polynomial approximation.
 I also have a personal interest in using algorithmic ideas to better understand the power of human memory.